AmbitionsXXXV/doc-editor/docker/README.md

 ## Production Deployment

-For production deployment, consider:
+For production deployment with Caddy:

+1. Update the Caddyfile with your domain information (Caddy will automatically provision HTTPS certificates)
+2. Ensure ports 80 and 443 are exposed to the internet
-1. Using a proper secrets management solution instead of environment variables
+3. Consider using a proper secrets management solution instead of environment variables
-2. Setting up SSL certificates for HTTPS
-3. Implementing proper database backup procedures
+4. Implement proper database backup procedures
-4. Using a container orchestration platform like Kubernetes
+5. Consider using a container orchestration platform like Kubernetes